shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 Exceptions from adhering to Symfony's promise and clarifications for non-PHP source codes can be found below.

 ### Project-base Repository
-The [project-base repository](https://github.com/shopsys/project-base) in not meant to be extended or depended upon.
+The [project-base repository](https://github.com/shopsys/project-base) is not meant to be extended or depended upon.
-For this reason the changes in it are not subject to the rules of this BC promise.
+For this reason, the changes in it are not subject to the rules of this BC promise.
 It should be viewed as a template for your own e-commerce projects built on top of Shopsys Framework.

 This means that the `project-base` should run with any higher minor version of Shopsys Framework, up to the next `MAJOR` version.